The Tipping Point Talks 2019

-In 2019, Erste Bank and ERSTE Foundation celebrate 200 years of the savings bank idea, which, in times of industrialisation and urbanisation, was not only civic-minded and economically viable but also innovative and audacious.
-Are there still lessons to be learned from the savings bank concept in 2019?
+In 2019, Erste Bank and ERSTE Foundation celebrated 200 years of the savings bank idea, which, in times of industrialisation and urbanisation, had not only been civic-minded and economically viable but also innovative and audacious.
+Four quarterly events with lecture, workshops and seminars were approaching the guiding question: Are there still lessons to be learned from the savings bank concept in 2019?

 Identity – Normativity – Possibility – Audacity

 These four topics have served as guiding lights throughout the year 2019 on the following questions: who are we in the Central, Eastern and Southeastern European region 30 years into an era of profound transformation which has shaped the lives and future of literally every family?
 What do we strive for as societies?
 And what are the challenges of our time calling us to do?

 Verena Ringler founded and directs European Commons, a network that initiates and realizes transformative formats of dialogue and exchange in European diplomacy, politics, business and the non-profit sector.
 She developed her user-centered and multi-disciplinary approach to leadership in European integration in longer stints in magazine journalism, diplomacy, as well as philanthropy.
 She worked as editor with Foreign Policy magazine from 2002 to 2006 (Washington D.C.).
 From 2006 to 2009, she built the communications side of a transatlantic diplomatic team in Pristina, Kosovo.
 For more than five years until 2018, she shaped the large Europe program of Germany’s Mercator Foundation.